25 Tips That Will Help You Promote on Reddit

 The Reddit community has its own set of written and unwritten rules.
 In this article, I will share some tips and maybe help you with promoting on Reddit.

 - Subreddit (sub) – a niche forum with its own set of rules, guidelines and moderators.
-Almost all subreddits are open and allow posting and commenting even without subscribing.
+Almost all subreddits are open.
+You can follow the link to a subreddit to see its content, make a posting, and even commenting without subscribing.

 - Default subreddit – a set of the most popular subreddits that collectively make up the front page for people without a Reddit account. (r/funny, r/pics, r/videos, r/askreddit, etc.).